An official website of the United States government

 We provide information on the spending patterns of different demographic and income groups, how these patterns respond to the availability of new products and services, gift-giving behavior, and more.
 This detailed information is vital for understanding how public policies and changing economic conditions affect spending for housing, transportation, food, entertainment, education, and other categories.

-Our online journals, the Monthly Labor Review and Compensation and Working Conditions, provide in-depth analyses of the labor market and economy.
-The Editor’s Desk concisely highlights the latest news and information from BLS.
+Our online publications, the Monthly Labor Review and Beyond the Numbers, provide in-depth analyses of the labor market and economy.
+The Economics Daily concisely highlights the latest news and information from BLS.